kogakure/website-hugo-kogakure.de/README.md

 - To create a build run `yarn run build`
 - To create a build with preview options run `yarn run build-preview`
 - To create a SVG sprite from single SVG files run `yarn run svg`
+- To minimize all images run `yarn run crunch`
 - To check JavaScript and CSS for errors run `yarn run lint`
 - To check JavaScript for errors run `yarn run lint:js`
 - To check CSS for errors run `yarn run lint:css`